Statement Regarding Privacy

 If you want to make a confidential report of sexual misconduct, note the following:

-- Counseling Service and Health Center staff will treat your report in a completely confidential manner, except where there is immediate and serious concern about your safety or that of others.
+- Counseling Service and Health and Wellness Center staff will treat your report in a completely confidential manner, except where there is immediate and serious concern about your safety or that of others.

 You are not required to report a sexual assault.
 If you do talk to the police and/or Campus Safety, they may be able to take steps to protect others from experiencing sexual assault.
 In addition, the police can inform you of your legal rights and options should you decide to prosecute.
 The College is strongly committed to providing medical and emotional support to victims and survivors of sexual assault regardless of whether they decide to take legal action.